 The framework of the RFC format work has been documented in RFC 7990.

 - “Where are the high-level requirements for a change to the RFC format published?”

 - “What does this mean for authors who don’t use xml2rfc?”

 - “How soon can authors start using non-ASCII characters in RFCs?”

 - “What encodings will the RFC Editor accept?”

 The RFC Editor will only accept files encoded as UTF-8.

 - “What do these changes mean for xml2rfc?”

 - “What happens if an author wants to provide a plain text file rather than an XML file?”

 Authors will be allowed to submit a plain text file.
 It will have to be converted to a basic XML file prior to publication, and a tool that will assist with that is necessary for both the RFC Editor and the authors.
 See also “What does this mean for authors who don’t use xml2rfc?“

 HTML, TXT, and PDF will be the first publication formats available.
 EPUB is also expected, and will be offered at a later date.

 - “Will you republish any RFCs in the new Canonical format?”

-- “How will images be handled for the plain text version of an RFC?
+- “How will images be handled for the plain text version of an RFC?”